vegaprotocol/documentation/docs/tutorials/using-data-sources.md

 }
 ```

-## JSON data
+## JSON signed message data
 [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) messages are a simpler, more configurable alternative to Open Oracle data.
-The advantage is that they can be totally custom objects, as long as they are valid JSON.
-The disadvantage is that they are not attested by any off-chain source in the way that Open Oracle messages are.
-Due to this constraint, it's generally advisable to find an Open Oracle price source before resorting to JSON data.
+They can be totally custom objects, as long as they are valid JSON.
+As they are not attested by any off-chain source in the way that Open Oracle messages are, and so it's generally advisable to check for an Open Oracle price source before choosing JSON data.
+The Vega key that signs the message will be referred to as the source for the data.

-### Using JSON data spec in a market proposal
+### Using JSON signed message data in a market proposal
 For the binding, use the `name` field of the data.
 In the following example, the market is settled based on the number of people who have walked on the moon.

 ```javascript